crytic/building-secure-contracts/program-analysis/echidna/configuration.md

 | ------- | ----------- | ------------ |
 | Address | `"0x10000"` | \*           |

-Address of the sender of the property to test.
+Address of `msg.sender` to use for property evaluation.
+This address is only used to evaluate properties (functions with the configured `prefix`) while executing Echidna in `property` mode.

 ## `prefix`